rcbotCheeseh/RCBotSven5/README.md

     as_command rcbot.explo [magnitude]             (creates an explosion to kill of bosses quickly) as_command rcbot.teleport_wpt [waypoint id]    (teleports player to waypoint ID)

-# automatically adding bots

-edit the config.ini file in BotManager/config

-change quota=0 to quota=[number of bots to add automatically]

 # Bot cam

 There is a bot camera that the listen player can sit back and watch, which follows bots in third person.